eclipse/paho.mqtt.python/README.rst

     "tcp" to use raw TCP.

 manual_ack
-    defaults to False, allowing the library to acknowledge messages before passing them to on_message callback.
+    defaults to False, allowing the library to acknowledge messages automatically after on_message callback return passing them to on_message callback.
 When set to True, every message must be manually acknowledged by application call to client.ack( *message.mid* , *message.qos* )